He and Danny explore marketing, book launches and how to get the most out of your audience.

 And it doesn’t matter what your market is, what you’re offering, or how successful you’ve been in the past – Tim has information that will help you make the absolute most out of what you’ve got, and show you how to get more attention, favorable reviews, and better relationships with industry leaders.

-Click here to listen to Tim’s awesome advice:
+Click here to listen to Tim’s awesome book launch ideas and advice:

 And here are the highlights and reading list: